What is mental health?

 • Difficulty performing daily activities or tasks

-What to do when youre feeling unsettled
+What to do when you're feeling unsettled

 Speak with friends, family or GP.
 Practice self-care.
 Contact us or consider low-intensity or online therapies.